pieroguerrero/lobe-clone/README.md

 - services: api call implementations.
 It could be to web services or to other type of interaction with the environment.
 - utilities: functions or logic that is used in several parts of the project.
 - layouts: Common layout section that are present across the across the pages, such as Navigation bar or footer.
 They form the general layout of the page.
+- configs: Configuration files for the App, testing, databses, BAAS, etc